AutoROICalc/custom-web-events-tracking/README.md

 ```javascript
 AutoRoiCalc.setCookie();
 ```
+Please note that the array of collected sources is saved as a string with values separated by the `|` character.
 Each time this method is triggered, the cookie value is updated according to currently collected session sources.
 ## Need help?
 Contact the support at support@autoroicalc.com